Opendigitalradio/dablin/README.md

 ## Compilation

-If the gtkmm library is available both the console and GTK GUI executables will be built.
-If the gtkmm library is not available only the console executable will be built.
+If the gtkmm library is available both the console and GTK GUI executables will be built, otherwise only the console executable will be built.

 To fetch the DABlin source code, execute the following commands: